readysettech/readyset/readyset-util/README.md

 # Launchpad

-This crate provides miscellanious utilities and extensions to the Rust standard library, for use in all crates in this workspace.
+This crate provides miscellaneous utilities and extensions to the Rust standard library, for use in all crates in this workspace.

 ## What belongs here?